apache/tvm/apps/microtvm/stm32/README.md

 #### Setup the build environment

-Setup your build environment by filling the following paths in the project Makefile or set them up in your shell environment:
+Setup your build environment by filling the following paths in the project `Makefile` or set them up in your shell environment:
 ```
  export ARM_PATH = <path to your GCC ARM toolchain>
  Ex: .../arm/gcc-arm-none-eabi/9-2019-q4-major/x86_64/bin

- export X_CUBE_PATH = <path to your STM32 BSP and HAL installation>
- Ex: .../STM32Cube_FW_H7_V1.9.0

  export X_CUBE_TOOL_PATH = <path to your ST CubeProgrammer installation>
  Ex: .../STM32CubeProgrammer/bin